MARTIMM/SessionManager/doc/session-manager.md

   * [x] Modify action data
   * [ ] Remove action
     * [ ] Before remove check its use in sessions
-  * In an action there is a field `path` and is mostly used to go there before a command is run.
-This is like a depending operation which needs to be done before continuing further.
+  * [ ] Check dependency on another action.
   * [ ] State of an action.
-In cases like starting up a server, it should check a run state to prevent starting a second one.
+In cases like starting up a server, it should check a run state to prevent starting it second time.

 * Sessions
   * [x] Storage in **root**/Config/sessions.yaml